tschaub/suite/docs/integrationdocs/source/howtouse/style.rst

 #.
 Repeat this process for every layer that you wish to style.

-   .. note:: Any changes made through Styler will immediately be live and will persist.
+   .. note:: Any changes made through Styler will get saved be immediately saved in GeoServer and will persist.